pyfra/numpy-notebooks/README.md

 # numpy-notebooks
-A collection of numpy notebooks and for learning and as a reference
+A collection of numpy notebooks for self-learning and as a reference